Blog

 It also means that you could increase the cost of your virtual mailbox services each year a nominal amount with minimal pushback from existing members.

-A typical virtual mailbox membership in a coworking space
+What does a typical virtual mailbox membership in a coworking space look like?

 Though it looks different from coworking space to coworking space, a virtual mailbox membership typically includes: